inflatus/python/READMe.md

 Added a text file to each section stating purpose and future plans.
 Am going to focus on how to implement python into my job.

+Will use Python as a wrapper for trying bug bounties.